leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - SSO infrastructure implementation
 - security must be always ON, also on a fresh installation, with a default jwt secret and API key.
 Pages in `/docs` should allow logging in
 - refine `BaseAuth`
+- when default auth is not active, `/auth/internal-idp` endpoint should return 403

 ### core plugins